EastEnders: a week in Walford - a review

 Welcome to A Week in Walford – our EastEnders review show in which we look back at recent events in Albert Square.

-From Abi and Lauren’s fight to Tina’s driving catastrophe by way of Kathy encountering Willmott-Brown, we reflect on all the drama coming out of E20 in the last five days.
+From Kathy and Willmott-Brown’s encounter to Tom’s humiliation by way of Karen Taylor’s renaissance, we reflect on all the drama coming out of E20 in the last five days.

 Join hosts David Brown and Johnathon Hughes for their take on the BBC1 soap: